 Set Your Boundaries

-It’s important for you to figure out what your ‘deal breaker’ boundaries are and let the narcissist know what you will no longer tolerate.
+You need to figure out what your ‘deal breaker’ boundaries are and let the narcissist know what you will no longer tolerate.

-The boundary may be, “if you continue to put me down, I will leave and we’ll have to continue this discussion another time.”
+The boundary may be, “If you continue to put me down, I will leave and we’ll have to continue this discussion another time.”
 Then, when the narc invalidates you (and they will), walk out or put down the phone, so that you’re following through with your firm boundary.

 If you stand strong within yourself, it won’t take long for the narcissist to learn that you mean business and you will no longer be treated like their trash.